codeinthehole/purl/docs/index.rst

 API
 ===

-There's only one class to be aware of.
+There's only two classes to be aware of.

 .. module:: purl

 .. autoclass:: URL
+    :members:

+.. autoclass:: Template
     :members: